Mews/pyrobloxbot/README.md

 It aims to streamline the process of creating a Roblox bot, by providing useful features such as:
 - Methods for most actions your character can make, including movement, chatting, resetting, etc
 - Methods for navigating a game's UI through the keyboard exclusively, making it robust
+- Methods for joining games, joining users and joining private servers
 - Highly customizable, can make all kinds of bots for different use cases

 For more information, read the [documentation](https://pyrobloxbot.readthedocs.io/en/latest/index.html)!